MatthewNguyenAYJ/ICS20-Summative-game/README.md

 # ICS20-Summative-game

-This is our group project on galacraft (Benjamin, Matthew and David) The theme is Dignity of Persons, the teaching is humility(to be humble about your accomplishment is to be strong).
+This is our group project on Galactacraft (Benjamin, Matthew and David) The theme is Dignity of Persons, the teaching is humility(to be humble about your accomplishment is to be strong).

 <h1> The following chart is some of the stuff the kids from St. Martin de Porres school suggested to add to our game </h1>